TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CommandControllers/Tutorial.rst

 :file:`Services.yaml` file.

 ..  note::
-    Only the parameters `command` and `description` are available.
-In order to overwrite the parameters `schedulable` and `hidden`  use the registration via :ref:`Services.yaml <console-command-tutorial-registration-services>`.
+    Only the parameters `command`, `description` and `hidden` are available.
+In order to overwrite the parameter `schedulable`  use the registration via :ref:`Services.yaml <console-command-tutorial-registration-services>`.
-    By default, `schedulable` is true and `hidden` is false.
+    By default, `schedulable` is true.

-    The Symfony PHP attribute also provides a `hidden` argument.
-This cannot be used to hide a command in the list of commands.

 The :ref:`example above <console-command-tutorial-create>` can also be registered this way: